giorgosMih/check-bill/README.md

 check-bill
 ----------
-This is a web application that help the users to keep track of their bills.
+This is a web application that helps the users to keep track of their bills.